caiks/WBOT02/README.md

 model061|14.60|2.81|22|-0.49|0.31|-4.87|13.52|26.11|37.73|0.350329|0.002440
 model089|15.83|3.10|27|-0.27|0.23|-2.92|11.54|42.61|54.20|0.335085|0.000216

 We can see that scanned non-computed 2-*level* *model* 89 is very similar to scanned computed 2-*level* *model* 90.
 After that, the most similar *model* is the other scanned 1-*level* *model* 61.
 After that come the random *models*.
-So the scanning versus random is far more important than computed versus non-computed.
+So the scanning versus random mode is far more important than computed versus non-computed structure.

-Now let us see how similar the images distributions appear to scanned *model* 89 -
+Now let us see how the image distributions appear to scanned *model* 89 -

 name|mean length|std dev length|max length|skew|kurtosis|hyper-skew|hyper-kurtosis|over-mode%|over-mean%|entropy|relative entropy
 ---|---|---|---|---|---|---|---|---|---|---|---